vidardb/Benchmark/README.md

 # Benchmark

-This benchmark is used to test the insertion rate of PostgreSQL and the VidarDB (RocksDB style version).
+This benchmark is used to test the insertion rate of PostgreSQL and VidarDB (RocksDB style version).

 1. Please don't use "slow" programming language such as Python to do the test, since a large percentage of time would be spent in language side.
 Use C++ instead.